joeandthejuice/career-framework/careerLadder/engineeringManager/engineeringManager.md

 *   I listen to different perspectives and I remove biases from my words and actions
 *   I help foster effective communication across my team and promote inclusive meeting culture
 *   I create an inclusive environment for my team where it’s safe to speak up
-*   I practice the Joe & the Juice Diversity Commitments on a regular basis
-*   I champion good Virtual First practices that help my team collaborate effectively
+*   I champion practices that help my team collaborate effectively
 *   When I become aware of any lapse in my team’s culture, I communicate and follow through on plans to correct and prevent recurrence of the lapse
 *   I am aware of my public presence and actions and their influence on the people around me and Joe & the Juice’s culture
 *   I help shape the Joe & the Juice engineering culture through my involvement with activities outside of my team